Skip to main content

 About Barrett Reservoir

-Barrett Dam was completed by the City of San Diego in 1922, creating Barrett Reservoir.
+The City of San Diego completed Barrett Dam in 1922, creating Barrett Reservoir.
 Located at the confluence of Cottonwood and Pine Valley creeks, Barrett Reservoir is approximately 35 miles east of San Diego.
 Located behind locked gates in a remote area of San Diego County and closed for many years, access has been offered on a limited basis by reservation only since 1994.
-Barrett Reservoir has a water storage capacity of 34,805.5 acre feet.
+Barrett Reservoir has a water storage capacity of 34,805.5 acre-feet.
 For more information about Barrett Reservoir and Dam, View the fact sheet.

 Photo courtesy of SDFish.com